Reproducibility and Replicability

 Possible response

-You might state that even an extremely detailed description of the methods leading to the results will not be sufficient in most cases to reproduce it.
-This could result from several aspects, including: different computational environments, differences in the software versions, implicit biases that were not clearly stated, etc. Additionally, spending the time and effort to create a detailed workflow together will increase both the scientific validity of the final results as well as minimize the time required for re-running or extending to further studies.
+You might state that even an extremely detailed description in the method section will not be sufficient in most cases to reproduce it.
+This could result from several aspects, including: different computational environments, differences in the software versions, contextual information about the sample, software updates, etc. Additionally, spending the time and effort to create a detailed workflow together will increase both the scientific validity of the final results as well as minimize the time required for re-running or extending further studies.
+Furthermore, depending on when the reproduction takes place, the authors may not be available to contact.

 Dig Deeper